Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems

-In the second half of the paper, we have seen how such unusual diffusion dynamics in the non-Hermitian model leads to anomalous behaviors in the entanglement behavior.
-First, the specific diffusion dynamics mentioned leads to strong suppression of the entanglement entropy, especially, in the delocalized phase (and as the non-Hermiticity $g$ increases).
+In the second half of the paper, we have seen how such unusual wave packet spreading in the non-Hermitian model leads to anomalous behaviors in the entanglement behavior. \footnote{As for another anomalous feature in the entanglement dynamics in a non-Hermitian PT model, see Refs. \onlinecite{ssonic1,ssonic2}.} First, the specific wave packet spreading mentioned leads to strong suppression of the entanglement entropy, especially, in the delocalized phase (and as the non-Hermiticity $g$ increases).
 Second, as turning on the interaction, a finite imaginary part of the eigenenergy combined with the logarithmic growth (effect of dephasing) leads to a characteristic non-monotonic behavior of the entanglement entropy.
 We have observed that the maximum value of entanglement in the time evolution becomes maximal at (or at least near) the delocalization-localization transition, thus containing information on the location of the transition.
 This, in turn, signifies that the non-reciprocity $g$ can be used as a probe for determining the localization length $\xi$ in the Hermitian system,\cite{Gil} since $g$ is directly related to $\xi$; i.e., $\xi=g^{-1}$ [see Eq. (\ref{xi_g}), and related footnote on it].
 Note that identifying the critical localization length $\xi_c$ is a key to reveal the nature of the ETH-MBL transition.\cite{rare_thermal} The size dependence of the entanglement dynamics shows that the entanglement entropy $S_{\rm tot} (t)$ at its maximum in the time evolution, i.e., Max $S_{\rm tot} (t)$ obeys the volume law, while under other circumstances (typically, in the delocalized phase) $S_{\rm tot} (t)/S_{\rm Page}$ tends to decrease with the increase of $L$, suggesting an area law.